sguox002/leetcode/leetcode-all.md

 ->>

 ## hashset, hashmap

+<<-697	Degree of an Array    		54.2%	Easy
+max frequency is the degree. find the smallest subarray length that has the same degree. keep the start and ending index for each element.
+HashMap ->>

 <<-874	Walking Robot Simulation    		36.5%	Easy
 robot faces north first, -2 turn left 90 degree, -1 turn right 90, 1-9 take number of steps along direction.